thoughtbot/factory_bot_rails/README.md

     gem 'factory_girl_rails'

-Optionally, to have rails generators automatically generate factories instead of fixtures, add the following to your application.rb file:
+Generators for factories will automatically substitute fixture (and maybe any other `fixture_replacement` you set).
+If you want disable this feature, add the following to your application.rb file:

     config.generators do |g|
-      g.fixture_replacement :factory_girl
+      g.factory_girl false
     end

+Default factories directory is `test/factories`, or `spec/factories` if `test_framework` generator is set to `:rspec`; change this behavior with:

+    config.generators do |g|
+      g.factory_girl dir: 'custom/dir/for/factories'
+    end

 If you use `factory_girl` for fixture replacement, ensure that `factory_girl_rails` is available in the development group.
 If it's not, Rails will generate standard yml files instead of factory files.

-`fixture_replacement :factory_girl` takes an option `:suffix => 'some_suffix'`
+`factory_girl` takes an option `suffix: 'some_suffix'`
 to generate factories as "modelname_some_suffix.rb"

 More Information